How To Add An Overlay To OBS - Level Up Your Streams

 - You can align the widget within the OBS borders inside the preview window.

-You can also add overlays to Streamlabs widgets to further customize the look and theme of your stream.
+You can also add overlays to Streamlabs widgets and use the live studio to further customize the look and theme of your stream.

 You can make sure that things are working correctly by running the tests available in the Streamlabs dashboard.

 Adding OBS Studio stream overlays to your broadcast can greatly improve the appearance of your stream.
 Not only does this make your stream look more professional, but it can also ensure your broadcasts are consistent with your brand.

 Using overlays, you can also add extra functionality such as follower and subscriber alerts which bring your community directly into your streams and content.

 If you would like to find out more about getting the most out of OBS, overlays, and extensions, check out some of the links below.